bookingactivities/booking-activities/readme.txt

 == Changelog ==

 = 1.16.4 =
+* Fix - "At the earliest" option was based on events ending time instead of their starting time
 * Fix - Change activity text color in calendar editor according to Display Pack add-on settings
 * Dev - Use CSS classes to hide empty weeks when "Trim" option is active, so developers can change their appearance